-- Manufacturing contingency plans enabled a dramatic increase in supply during COVID-19. - Government pandemic planning should exempt medicine manufacturing and logistics from lockdowns and other control measures. - Avoiding shortages during a pandemic requires industry coordination, demand visibility and close cooperation between governments/regulators and industry for regulatory flexibility. - EU and national coordination to ensure equitable supply of medicines is important for industry.
-Hoarding and other restrictions undermine our ability to supply patients in need. - Disruptions to global supply chains did not cause any critical shortages during COVID-19 because Europe has a robust medicines and API manufacturing sector.
-The sector should be strengthened to increase Europe's manufacturing competitiveness and resilience. - Repurposing of medicines was essential in securing treatment options in a crisis.
+Industry manufacturing contingency plans enabled a dramatic increase in supply during COVID-19.

+Government pandemic (and crisis in general) planning should exempt medicine manufacturing and logistics from lockdowns and other control measures.

+Avoiding shortages during a crisis requires cooperation with industry and demands visibility and close cooperation between governments/regulators and industry for regulatory flexibility.

+EU and national coordination to ensure equitable supply of medicines is important for industry.
+Hoarding and other restrictions undermine our ability to supply patients in need.

+Disruptions to global supply chains did not cause any critical shortages during COVID-19 because Europe has a robust medicines and API manufacturing sector.
+The off-patent sector should be strengthened to increase Europe's manufacturing competitiveness and resilience.

+Repurposing of medicines was essential in securing treatment options in a crisis.
 A fit for purpose regulatory and market framework is needed to encourage future repurposing developments.

-This document outlines the Medicines for Europe vision for a robust generic, biosimilar and value added medicines industry in Europe, that delivers on equitable access through more resilient and sustainable healthcare systems and enables EU industry to remain a strong global player.
+This document outlines the Medicines for Europe vision for a robust generic, biosimilar and value added medicines industry in Europe, that delivers on equitable access in normal and crisis circumstances through more resilient and sustainable healthcare systems and enables EU industry to remain a strong global player.